Amir-web66/IGRIS/README.md

 ---

-Born in December 2025, IGRIS evolved from a simple paper idea into a working local system, which we hope will be useful.
+Idea Born in December 2025, IGRIS evolved from a simple paper idea into a working local system, which we hope will be useful.